natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 	--kubeconfig-out kubeconfig
 ```

-> The command may take a long time to download the k0s binary, especially if you get throttled by GitHub like me.
-In that case, you may wan to download the latest binary yourself from their [GitHub releases page](https://github.com/k0sproject/k0s/releases/) and manually install it to `/usr/local/bin/k0s` as a part of the base disk image.
+After this command runs you'll have a `kubeconfig` file in the current working directory which you can use to connect to the cluster using `kubectl`.

 > If anything goes wrong `k0sctl` will tell you the path of an error log file on your system.
 For me it was `~/.cache/k0sctl/k0sctl.log`.

-After this command runs you'll have a `kubeconfig` file in the current working directory which you can use to connect to the cluster using `kubectl`.

 Confirm that the cluster is running: